-Medicare beneficiaries may obtain Medicare-covered services in one of two ways: traditional fee-for-service Medicare (also called Original Medicare) or through Medicare Part C private plans, called Medicare Advantage (MA) plans.
-In 2015 about 32 percent of Medicare beneficiaries enrolled in MA plans (see this chapter’s section Health Care Coverage: Medicare—Medicare Advantage).
-Medicare beneficiaries may enroll in Part D for outpatient prescription drug coverage.
+In 2017, about 34 percent of Medicare beneficiaries enrolled in MA plans (see this chapter’s section on Health Care Coverage: Medicare—Medicare Advantage).
+Medicare beneficiaries may also enroll in Part D for outpatient prescription drug coverage.
 This coverage is available through a “stand-alone” drug plan or MA plan.

 Financing—Medicare Part A is mainly financed by payroll taxes.
 Employers and employees each pay 1.45 percent of wages to the Part A trust fund.
 Since 2013, high-wage workers pay an additional Medicare tax of 0.9 percent on wages in excess of specified thresholds (the thresholds are $200,000 for single tax filers, $250,000 for married couples filing jointly, and $125,000 for married individuals filing separately).

-Fiscal pressures—The fiscal pressures facing Medicare reflect the general trend in the overall health care market.
-For decades, health care spending has been growing faster than the overall economy.
-Annual cost increases have been placing upward pressure on premiums and spending for all payers, including Medicare, other federal health programs, private plans, state insurance plans, and people who self-finance their care.
+The fiscal pressures facing Medicare reflect the general trend in the overall health care market.
+Overall, health care spending has been growing faster than the overall economy for decades.
+Annual cost increases place upward pressure on premiums and spending for all payers, including Medicare, other federal health programs, private plans, state insurance plans, and people who self-finance their care.

 However, because of laws enacted to slow Medicare growth, as well as steps taken by Medicare, private plans, and other payers to restrain cost increases, substantial Medicare savings have occurred in recent years.
-According to the Medicare Board of Trustees, from 2010 through 2015 Medicare spending per beneficiary had the lowest five-year growth rate since the program’s inception.
-Total Medicare spending per beneficiary grew an average of 1.4% per year during this five-year period.
-As a result of slower spending growth, the 2016 Medicare trustees’ report concluded that the taxpayer-financed Hospital Insurance Trust Fund (Part A) will be solvent until 2028—11 years longer than was projected in 2009.
+According to the Medicare Board of Trustees, from 2010 through 2015 Medicare spending per beneficiary had the lowest five-year growth rates since the program’s inception.
+Total Medicare spending per beneficiary grew an average of 1.4 percent per year during these five years.
+Low per beneficiary spending growth continued in 2016 and 2017.
+As a result of slower spending growth, the 2018 Medicare trustees’ report projected that the Hospital Insurance Trust Fund (Part A) will be solvent until 2026—9 years longer than was projected in 2009.

-AARP believes that meaningful changes to Medicare need not burden older Americans, their children, and their grandchildren.
-Instead we should be looking at ways to improve the program’s efficiency and integrity.
+Solutions to address Medicare’s long-term financial outlook should not simply shift costs to current and future Medicare beneficiaries.
+Instead, a first step should look at ways to improve the program’s efficiency and integrity.
 Research literature documents that a significant portion of health care spending fails to yield better care and is therefore wasted.
 As part of the larger health care system, Medicare must encourage the transformation of service delivery so that care is person-centered, efficient, and of high quality.
-Congress has already taken steps to help ensure these outcomes, but much more can be done, including reforming provider payment methods to create incentives for desired outcomes.
+Congress has already taken steps to help ensure these outcomes, such as by encouraging innovative payment and delivery models, but much more can be done.

 Major changes in the Medicare program should first be evaluated in demonstrations or pilots that assess the effects of proposed changes on Medicare costs, access to health care services, continuity of care, quality of care, beneficiary satisfaction, and beneficiaries’ out-of-pocket costs.
 Evaluations should take into consideration geographic location and socio-economic differences.

-Medicare should work to eliminate racial or ethnic and socioeconomic disparities in care.
+CMS should work to eliminate racial, ethnic, and socioeconomic disparities in care.

 Benefit adequacy and affordability

-Medicare’s benefit package should provide access to effective preventive services and medical treatments for all beneficiaries, without regard to income, geographic location, health status, or coverage option.
+Medicare’s benefit package should continue to provide access to all covered services for all beneficiaries, without regard to income, geographic location, health status, or coverage option.

-Medicare coverage should include vision (including eyeglasses), hearing (including hearing aids), dental, and long-term care, and guarantee coverage across the continuum of care.
+Medicare should cover vision care (including eyeglasses), hearing care (including hearing aids), dental care, and long-term care, and guarantee coverage across the continuum of care.

 Medicare should protect beneficiaries from burdensome out-of-pocket costs and catastrophic health costs.

-Program deductibles and coinsurance should not vary by income or assets except to the extent that low-income beneficiaries may receive subsidies that ensure access and affordability.
+Program deductibles and coinsurance should not vary by income or assets except to the extent that beneficiaries with low incomes may receive subsidies that ensure access and affordability.

-Medicare reforms should not shift burdensome financial risks to Medicare beneficiaries or create incentives to merely shift costs to other payers.
+Medicare reforms should not shift burdensome financial risks to Medicare beneficiaries.

 The government’s share of Medicare benefit costs must keep pace with the growth in those costs and not be tied to arbitrary budget targets.